-In other countries and areas of the world, a foundation is an estate planning structure.
-The situation in China, however, is different.
-In accordance with the PRC Regulations on Administration of Foundations, a foundation must be established for a specific public welfare purpose.
+In other countries and areas of the world, a foundation is another estate planning structure.
+China's situation, however, is different.
+In accordance with PRC Regulations on the Administration of Foundations, a foundation must be established for a specific public welfare purpose.
 Furthermore, it is stipulated that the annual expenditure on public welfare undertakings shall not be less than 70 per cent of the total revenue collected in the previous year.
 Hence, a foundation established by endowment from a will is not applicable for estate planning purposes.

-B. Fiduciary duties (trustees, board members, directors etc)
+B. Fiduciary duties (trustees, board members, directors, etc)